SOUTH AMERICA

 Andorra Valley and Laguna del Caminante.
 This three-day trek shows you the highlights of the Tierra del Fuego mountain range and is packed with awesome views of Beagle Channel and the famous Darwin Range.
 Easy to moderate hiking takes you to beautiful places on this overview hike.
 Camp.

 Bahia Lapataia.
 A 3-hour, 9.6 km coastal walk between two beautiful bays on the southern shore of the Land of Fire.
-This hike has no elevation change to follow the Senda Costera – Coastal Path – from Bahia Ensenada to Bahia Lapataia, with beautiful views over the Beagle Channel.
-An entrance fee is charged from November through March.
-The main road, Ruta 3, runs through the National Park.
-Minibuses or tour company transports run regularly between the Park and Ushuaia in the summer.
-You won’t have to worry
+This hike has no elevation change as it follows the Coastal Path from Bahia Ensenada to Bahia Lapataia, with beautiful views over the Beagle Channel.

 FITZROY Argentina